No booking fees on the app

 Brighton to Audley End train travel guide

-Taking the train from Brighton to Audley End is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Brighton, you can arrive at Audley End in just 2h 33m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Brighton to Audley End is efficient and offers a scenic and comfortable experience.
+With frequent departures from Brighton, you can reach Audley End in just 2h 33m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking